-Labradors are prone to several health problems, so it’s essential to keep up with their medical care.
+Labradors are prone to several health problems, so they must keep up with their medical care.
 Some of the most common health problems include obesity, joint pains, and cancer.

 Labradors can quickly become overweight because they can eat large amounts of food.
 When you feed your Labrador, stick to the recommended portions.
 Also, please provide them with plenty of opportunities to exercise outside!

 Labradors are susceptible to joint problems like arthritis as they age.
-Provide your dog with plenty of exercises and keep up with their medical care to prevent this from happening.
+Provide your dog with plenty of exercise and keep up with their medical care to prevent this from happening.

 As with most other dogs, labradors are at risk of developing cancer.
 Luckily there are a lot of different treatments available for this disease!
-Make sure you catch it early by regular veterinary check-ups and providing them with all the care they need.
+Make sure you catch it early by regular veterinary check-ups and providing them with the necessary care.

 What if my Labrador does smell?

 If you notice your labrador smells, it’s probably because they have some medical problem or aren’t being looked after properly.
-If this is the case, make sure to take them to the vet as soon as possible.
+If this is the case, take them to the vet as soon as possible.